Bayesian Calibrated Click-Through Auction: Click-Through Auctions in General Environments

-\textbf{Step 3.} To make the new signaling scheme satisfy the probability distribution constraint, directly map the CTR $r$ to some new signal $s = r$ with the remaining probability mass after the adjustment of the signaling scheme.

-Finally, as discussed above, the revenue loss is at most $O(\eps) OPT$ which is caused by the reservation of probability mass in Step 1 and the discretization in Step 2.
-We now finish the proof for the existence of an approximately optimal signaling scheme in the discrete signal space.

-\textbf{Polynomial Solvability.} The number of discrete signals used is $O(\frac{1}{\eps^2}+|\mathcal{R}|^2)$.
-There are at most a finite number of states $|\mathcal{R}|^2$.
-Hence, totally there are $O(\frac{|\mathcal{R}|^2}{\eps^2}+|\mathcal{R}|^4)$ unknown variables.
-With the set of discrete signals provided, Problem (\ref{ctrsecondproblem}) becomes a linear program.
-The number of constraints is then also polynomial $poly(\frac{1}{\eps})$.
-Hence, we can compute the approximately optimal signaling scheme $\overline{\pi}$ in $poly(|\mathcal{R}|, \frac{1}{\eps})$ time by solving a linear program of (\ref{ctrsecondproblem}) with discretized signals. \end{proofof} It is worthwhile here to compare our FPTAS in Theorem \ref{claimriunderline} with a recent FPTAS by \citet{babichenko2022multi} for multi-channel Bayesian persuasion, and highlight their key differences.
+It is worthwhile to compare our FPTAS in Theorem \ref{claimriunderline} with a recent FPTAS for multi-channel Bayesian persuasion by Babichenko et al.~\cite{babichenko2022multi}, and highlight their key differences.
 While both rely on the continuity of the sender's utility functions, their techniques are significantly different.
-Specifically, the FPTAS of \citet{babichenko2022multi} applies to a constant number of states but many receivers (i.e., bidders) whereas our FPTAS applies to many states but a constant number of bidders.
+Specifically, the FPTAS of \cite{babichenko2022multi} applies to a constant number of states but many receivers (i.e., bidders) whereas our FPTAS applies to many states but a constant number of bidders.
 Their FPTAS discretizes the space of distributions over the states (thus requires a constant number of states) whereas our FPTAS discretizes the space of posterior CTR mean, which is why we have to adjust the scheme to satisfy the calibration constraints.
 Our choice of discretizing posterior means is due to its direct usage in click-through auctions.
-Such a special structure and the resultant challenges of fixing calibration constraint violation --- which is the core difficulty in our proof --- is not present in the setup of \citet{babichenko2022multi}.
+Such a special structure and the resultant challenges of fixing calibration constraint violation --- which is the core difficulty in our proof --- is not present in the setup of \cite{babichenko2022multi}.

-The above analysis easily generalizes to the case of any constant number of bidders, in which by solving the linear program, an approximation of $1-O(\eps)$ can still be achieved. {The remaining thing we need to show is that the expected revenue $R(r, s)$ is still Lipschitz-continuous in signal $s$ for any constant number of bidders, whose proof is relegated to Appendix \ref{Proof_of_Corollary_32constant} for completeness.} \begin{corollary} For any instance of some constant $n$ bidders and a small positive number $\eps>0$, we can obtain a signaling scheme $\overline{\pi}$, which achieves (multiplicatively) $1 - O(\eps)$ approximation to the optimal revenue.
-The time complexity of the algorithm is $poly(|\mathcal{R}|, \frac{1}{\eps})$. \end{corollary}